smorrrs/Speedrun-Resources/speedrunning_intro.md

 * Knowing a glitch that will displace your character's position, moving them without collision

 **(2) Speed Tech**: Developing general techniques for moving quickly.
 For example:
-* Using a certain pattern of jumping/rolling/strafing toove as quickly as possible
+* Using a certain pattern of jumping/rolling/strafing to move as quickly as possible
 * Performing a certain series of actions to manipulate an enemy to miss their attacks or fall off a ledge
 * Using a character displacement glitch to pass through a certain wall